 Simple words like "day-after-wedding brunch" can strike fear in the hearts of wish-they-could-be-golfing guests yet ignite uninhibited joy in the hearts of those who imagine a weekend of being catered to at every turn.
 As for the bride and groom, what starts out as a nice gesture to thank their wedding party and out-of-towners can become one more huge stress-inducer on a long list of to-dos.

 When planning for a wedding, family members frequently liked to remind me of how differently everything was done in “their day.”
 A simple wedding certainly didn't include a weekend of activities.
-But meanwhile, the wedding mags were full of glossy pictures of the fabulous day-after wedding brunches with sweet touches and glamorous details.
+But meanwhile, the wedding mags are full of glossy pictures of the fabulous day-after wedding brunches with sweet touches and glamorous details.

 Why Host a Post-Wedding Brunch?

 You don't need to have a day-after wedding brunch.
 This is not something required by tradition.
 But, you might consider having one if:

 - You want a chance to recap the joys of your wedding day with your nearest and dearest before they leave town.